hpcx365/EasyTeleport/README.md

 command `/tpb` can also take effect.

 `/tpaccept` Accept all requests that have not timed out.

+`/home` Teleport you to home.

+`/sethome` Set home at your current position.

 `/anchor list` List all your anchors.